sass/sass/doc-src/SASS_CHANGELOG.md

 The new keyword argument functionality enables new Sass color functions that use keywords to encompass a large amount of functionality in one function.

-* The {Sass::Script::Functions#adjust adjust} function works like the old `lighten`, `saturate`, and `adjust-hue` methods.
+* The {Sass::Script::Functions#adjust_color adjust-color} function works like the old `lighten`, `saturate`, and `adjust-hue` methods.
   It increases and/or decreases the values of a color's properties by fixed amounts.
   For example, `adjust-color($color, $lightness: 10%)` is the same as `lighten($color, 10%)`: